ggandor/lightspeed.nvim/README.md

 to [clever-f](https://github.com/rhysd/clever-f.vim) or Sneak's "clever" modes), and a so-called "X-mode" providing **exclusive/inclusive variations for 2-character search**.
-Together the four (bi-directional) motions make it possible to reach the whole window area with high efficiency in all situations when there is no obvious _atomic_ alternative - like `w`, `{`, or `%` - available.
+Together the four (bi-directional) motions make it possible to reach and operate on the whole window area with high efficiency in all situations when there is no obvious _atomic_ alternative - like `w`, `{`, or `%` - available.

 #### Other quality-of-life features